bravedave/dvc/Readme.md

 # DVC - Data View Controller

-* Note: Alpha - This probably doesn't work
+* Note: Alpha - Unstable

 * It can be configured to work with any client side framework
   * jquery-ui